• Skip to primary navigation

 Food safety

 You will be working with raw beef and may need to do some trimming, so please be careful.
 Take all the standard precautions, like washing your hands and avoiding cross-contamination.
-We prefer our steak medium-rare.
+We prefer our steak medium rare.
 If this is not your preferred doneness, just increase the temperature to your preference.
-As always USDA has more food safety information if you need it.
+As always, USDA has more food safety information if you need it.

 HAPPY BBQING!!!

-More BBQ
+BBQ recipes

 FacebookTweetPinLinkedIn